douglaswlee/douglaswlee.github.io/2018-10-02-Reddit Gradschool.md

 Ultimately, I was able to obtain a relatively resolved set of topics by considering only unigrams (single words) and without having to aggressively tune `stop_words` and `min_df` and `max_df` too much.
 Below are the 15 topics I ultimately settled upon, along with the top words associated with each topic which helped with naming each topic:

 ![alt text](../assets/img/Topics.png)

+You can observe that there are some redundant topics -- attempts to reduce the number of topics (to say, 10-12 topics) tended to result in these same redundancies appearing while losing other topics entirely.
+For the most part, nothing particularly distinguished these cases from each other, except for the two Admissions topics.
+The topic "Admissions1" might emphasize pending admissions decisions more, while "Admissions2" seemed to focus more on decisions already processed.

+## Visualizing the Topics